huyqvo/Bee-Colony-for-Vehicle-Routing/README.md

 - k: the number of output solutions
 - c: the capacity of each vehicle
 - iter: the number of iterations
-- lim: the permissaile limit iteration of each food source which quality has not been improved.
+- lim: the permissaile limit iteration of each food source which quality has not been improved
+- ft_ga: enable to combine bee and ga.

 ## 3. Standard benchmark